splunk/public-o11y-docs/gdi/kong/kong.md

 ## Installation

 This monitor is available in the Smart Agent Receiver, which is part of the {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>`.
-You need both the `kong-plugin-signalfx` Kong plugin and the `kong` SignalFx monitor to enable this integration.
+You need both the `kong-plugin-signalfx` Kong plugin and the `kong` SignalFx monitor to activate this integration.

 Follow these steps to deploy the integration: